-IB was perfect for me as, even at a young age, I felt no particular calling to one or two subjects above the others.
-When I arrived at Gresham’s in Year 9, I knew that I wanted to study the baccalaureate but, as the school did not then offer the curriculum, I intended to move schools for Sixth Form.
+The IB Diploma was perfect for me as, even at a young age, I felt no particular calling to one or two subjects above the others.
+When I arrived at Gresham’s in Year 9, I knew that I wanted to study the Baccalaureate but, as the school did not then offer the curriculum, I intended to move schools for Sixth Form.
 Happily, Gresham’s decided to take it up.
-IB was hard work, but completing the diploma took organisation skills and not supreme intelligence.
+The IB Diploma was hard work, but completing the Diploma took organisation skills and not supreme intelligence.
 I liked that you could design your own experiments, develop your own coursework questions and pursue your own presentation styles.

 University College London, BA History